-- Practices must apply equally effective client identification procedures and ongoing monitoring standards for clients not physically present for identification purposes as for those where the client is available for interview19.
+- 620.12.2 Practices must apply equally effective client identification procedures and ongoing monitoring standards for clients not physically present for identification purposes as for those where the client is available for interview20.
 Where a client has not been physically present for identification purposes, practices will generally not be able to determine that the documentary evidence of identity actually relates to the client they are dealing with.
-Consequently, there are increased risks and practices must carry out at least one of the following measures to mitigate the risks posed: - (a) further verifying the client's identity on the basis of documents, data or information referred to in paragraph 620.5, but not previously used for the purposes of verifying the client's identity; - (b) taking supplementary measures to verify the information relating to the client that has been obtained by the practice. - 620.12.3 Consideration should be given on the basis of the ML/TF risk to obtaining copies of documents that have been certified by a suitable certifier. - The requirement for EDD measures, referred to above, does not apply in relation to a client or a beneficial owner of a client if practices have conducted CDD on the basis of data or information provided by a recognised digital identification system, as defined in AMLO (see Appendix E).
+Consequently, there are increased risks and practices must carry out at least one of the following measures to mitigate the risks posed: - (a) further verifying the client's identity on the basis of documents, data or information referred to in paragraph 620.5, but not previously used for the purposes of verifying the client's identity; - (b) taking supplementary measures to verify the information relating to the client that has been obtained by the practice. - 620.12.3 Consideration should be given on the basis of the ML/TF risk to obtaining copies of documents that have been certified by a suitable certifier. - 620.12.4 The requirement for EDD measures, referred to in paragraph 620.12.2 above, does not apply in relation to a client or a beneficial owner of a client if practices have conducted CDD on the basis of data or information provided by a recognised digital identification system (e.g. iAM Smart of Hong Kong referred to in paragraph 620.5.1, above) (see Appendix E).